 For the build step and Clippy checks, let’s use offline mode, as these steps

 don’t actually require a running database.
-The SQLX_OFFLINE=true flag can be used
+The SQLX_OFFLINE=true

 to ensure SQLx uses offline mode.
 We can use the SQLx CLI to generate meta files for our queries,